Bachelor of Laws (LLB)

 How does the LLB programme prepare me for the job market?

 The programme is explicitly designed to enhance your employability skills.
-By providing a strong legal foundation and developing critical professional skills, such as problem-solving, critical thinking, and advocacy, you’ll be equipped with the tools necessary for success in the dynamic legal job market.
+By providing a strong legal foundation and developing critical professional skills, such as problem-solving, critical thinking, and advocacy, you will be equipped with the tools necessary for success in the dynamic legal job market.
 The programme’s international nature also opens up opportunities for you in a global landscape.

 How does the University of London ensure the quality of the Bachelor of Laws (LLB) programme at EUB?